aaronfranceschi/freelancer-crm/README.md

 - Profile page with email and password update options.
 - Supports dark/light mode.
 - Mobile-friendly and responsive design.
-- Front-end deployed on Vercel and back-end on Heroku
+- Front-end deployed on Vercel, and back-end and database deployed on Heroku

 🙏 **Upcoming Features:**
 - Drag-and-drop functionality in the Kanban view.